EloySchultz/OvaCADx_SPIE2025/Readme.md

 -   Finally, the black-box Random Forest-based feature elimination is applied without a predefined feature count (determined automatically).
 - After this, the four classifiers (NN, RF, SVM, LR) are trained.

-Coincidentally, the pipeline described above is the "default pipeline" that is used in our publication, adopted from Li et al.
+Coincidentally, the pipeline described above is the **"default pipeline"** that is used in our publication, adopted from Li et al.

 All options that are implemented for feature selection are detailed below:

 - BLACK_BOX: Uses greedy feature elimination based on random-forest feature importance.
 The number of features you use does not matter, as this function automatically determines the optimal number of features to retain.
 Beware to use other feature selectors before black box, as the algorithm is very slow for large numbers of features!
 - PCA: Principal component analyisis.
 The number of features is the number of prinipal components that are calculated.
 Please note that PCA can only be applied as the last step of the feature selection pipeline!
 (Other options not implemented due to time constraints)
 - SELECT_PERCENTILE: uses univariate analysis ( https://scikit-learn.org/1.5/modules/generated/sklearn.feature_selection.SelectPercentile.html)
-- PS: uses peason-spearman correlation, adopted from Li et al. and then modified for better performance Please check the graduation report for details on the modifications (iterative approach instead of fixed threshold).
+- PS: uses peason-spearman correlation, adopted from Li et al. and then modified for better performance.
 - ANOVA: Analysis of variance
 - KS: Kolmogorov Smearnov feature selection, keeping N best the features with lowest interclass similarity.
 - WD: Wasserstein distance feature selection, similar to KS but uses wasserstein distance.
 - KS_alpha: KS feature selection, but now with option alpha so that you can mix between interclass and intraclass features.
 When alpha = 0, features with optimal intraclass similarity dominate.
 When alpha = 1, features with optimal interclass similarity dominate.

 # 4. Deep Learning Instructions
 For our deep learning experiments, we keep the order of train.py, test.py, ens_no_logits2.py.
-Note that we use the ens_no_logits2.py that is located in /ovacadx/scripts/Radiomics/Analysis/ens_no_logits2.py, so that both radiomics and deeplearning experiments have the same bootstrapping analysis applied.
+Note that we use the ens_no_logits2.py that is located in `/ovacadx/scripts/Radiomics/Analysis/ens_no_logits2.py`, so that both radiomics and deeplearning experiments have the same bootstrapping analysis applied.
 Again, it is good to use a single python file that runs all needed files at once.
-For example, see "/MIL/experiments/experiment_ovarian_baseline/Ovarian_baseline.py".
+For example, see `/MIL/experiments/experiment_ovarian_baseline/Ovarian_baseline.py`.
+For training the models proposed in our publication, see section 6.

 If you experience dataloader crashes, consider changing `--num_workers 15`.
 (Reduce for less speed but more stability)

 # 5. Reproduce results from the SPIE publication
+Make sure you have followed all steps from section 1,2,3 and 4.

 ## Figure 1.
 Run `/MIL/experiments/experiment_show_tumors/show_tumors.py`